alphayama/single_layer_perceptron/README.md

 # single_layer_perceptron

+This is an implementation of single layer perceptron algorithm in Python.

 ## About Perceptron

 A perceptron is a supervised learning algorithm used for classification which inputs a vector of numbers, applies weights to the inputs and uses an activation function to generate the result.

+It was later developed into multi layer perceptrons or artificial neural networks

 It is a simplified model of a biological neuron.

+## Requirements

+(This program was implemented in a Jupyter notebook)

+- Python 3
+- Jupyter
+- Numpy (Version 1.16.4 on my system)
+- Pandas (Version 0.24.2 on my system)

+It is recommended to install Anaconda platform as it comes with all essential libraries required for data science.

 ## References